The Hike To The Grand Teton's Lower Saddle

 The Meadows' Headwall

-In 2013, Gary Miller was descending the more-northern snow route on the Meadows' headwall when he slid through a void in the snow and lost his life.
+In 2013, Gary Miller was descending the more-northern snow route on the Meadows' headwall when he slipped and slid into a moat.
 He was consumed by freezing water.
+The location is highlighted below.
 Mark Anderson, 29, did the same thing in 1994.
-Robert Martin, 70, from Birmingham, Alabama was hiking down a snowfield near Spalding Falls when he slipped and tumbled into a pile of rocks.
+And others have done it elsewhere in the Tetons.
+Sections of both snow routes can be undercut by running water on the headwall.

-The entire headwall can be a block of icy bulletproof snow in the morning and sloppy stuff an hour later.
+During the spring, we usually head by the pinch point shown above.
+Conditions dictate our travel path.
+And the path we take up the headwall may differ from the path we take down it.
 It helps to have an understanding of how the snow shapes up on various aspects as the day warms and cools.
 A few climbers get caught off guard by the changing conditions.

-Looking down toward the Meadows
+Looking down the Meadows' Headwall

 Let's get back to our summer approach

-View of the Spalding Falls & Switchbacks
+View of Spalding Falls & Switchbacks

 Douglas